MoonMoon1919/doyoucompute/.github/ISSUE_TEMPLATE/bug_report.md

 ---
+about: Report a bug
+assignees: ""
+labels: ""
 name: Bug report
-about: Create a report to help us improve
-title: ''
+title: ""
-labels: ''
-assignees: ''

 ---